 Foreign Exchange Rate Risk.
 Although we have significant foreign-based operations, the U.S. dollar is our primary operating currency.
-Thus, substantially all of our revenue and the majority of our expenses in 2014, 2013 and 2012 were denominated in U.S. dollars.
-During 2014, 2013 and 2012, 28%, 32% and 36%, respectively, of
+Thus, substantially all of our revenue and the majority of our expenses in 2015, 2014 and 2013 were denominated in U.S. dollars.
+During 2015, 2014 and 2013, 27%, 28% and 32%, respectively, of our direct container expenses were paid in up to 18 different foreign currencies, respectively.
+We do not hedge these container expenses as there are no significant payments made in any one foreign currency.
+Foreign exchange fluctuations did not materially impact our financial results in those periods.

 Interest Rate Risk.
 We have entered into various interest rate swap, collar and cap agreements to mitigate our exposure associated with our variable rate debt.
 The swap agreements involve payments by us to counterparties at fixed rates in return for receipts based upon variable rates indexed to the London Inter Bank Offered Rate ("LIBOR").
-The differentials between the fixed and variable rate payments under these agreements are recognized in realized (losses) gains on interest rate swaps, collars and caps, net in the consolidated statement of income.
+The differentials between the fixed and variable rate payments under these agreements are recognized in realized losses on interest rate swaps, collars and caps, net in the consolidated statement of income.

-As of December 31, 2014, 2013 and 2012, none of the derivative instruments we have entered into qualify for hedge accounting.
+As of December 31, 2015, 2014 and 2013, none of the derivative instruments we have entered into qualify for hedge accounting.
 The fair value of the derivative instruments is measured at each of these balance sheet dates and the change in fair value is recorded in the consolidated statements of comprehensive income as unrealized gains (losses) on interest rate swaps and caps, net.